Houma, Louisiana is located about an hour from New Orleans and it’s a destination worth discovering.

 The Houma Travel GeoTour descriptions also give you a lot of interesting background stories and additional information about the area which will enhance your adventure.

 Experience an Airboat tour with RJ Molinere of History Channel’s Swamp People

-One of the highlights from our visit was the privilege of taking an airboat ride with RJ Molinere known from the History Channel reality show “Swamp People.”
+One of the highlights from our visit was the privilege of taking an airboat ride with RJ Molinere.
+He is known from the History Channel reality show “Swamp People.”

 RJ is now offering Airboat ride tours in French because he noticed that there was a need for visitors who didn’t speak English who wanted to learn about the area. (he also offers airboat tours in English too) .

 We learned SO MUCH about gators from our time together.
 We saw a few gators, and we even learned how to spot gator tracks.

 RJ also pointed out different species of birds and shared about the ecology of the swamp.

 RJ’s mom taught him how to hunt gators and live off of the land when he was 18, back in 1979.
 Gator hunting is not just for sport and every part of the gator that is hunted is used from head to tail.